 2. Ride the indoor rides

 There aren't a *ton* of rides in the Harry Potter parks – in fact, there's only ONE in Diagon Alley and 3 in Hogsmeade.
 Meaning it's pretty easy to ride them all if you want to.
-I enjoyed the Dragon Challenge in Hogsmeade (a set of “racing” roller coasters – make sure to ride them both!), but it was the innovative indoor rides that really blew me away.
+My personal favorites?
+It was the innovative indoor rides that really blew me away.

 3. Go inside all the shops